shvak/collo/README.md

 The integrator offers an adjustable order, single-step, implicit method for solving ODEs : $y' = f(t, y)$.
 Here $y$ is a n-dimensional vector that is represented by `Eigen::Matrix`.

-You can find details about collocation integrators in these books:
+You can find details about collocation integrators in Ernst Hairer, Gerhard Wanner and Christian Lubich “Geometric Numerical Integration: Structure-Preserving Algorithms for Ordinary Differential Equations”, 2nd ed.
+Springer Berlin, Heidelberg, 2006.
-* Preston C. Hammer and J W Hollingsworth.
-“Trapezoidal methods of approximating solutions of differential equations”.
-B: Mathematics of Computation 9 (1955), c.
-92—96.
-* Ernst Hairer, Christian Lubich and Gerhard Wanner.
-“Geometric numerical integration illustrated by the Störmer–Verlet method”.
-B: Acta Numerica 12 (2003), c.
-399—450.

 ## Getting started